NORTH CENTRAL REGION

 Follow Rebecca on Instagram

-Rebecca Crowell is known for her innovative painting techniques involving cold wax medium and mixed media, and is
+Rebecca Crowell is known for her innovative painting techniques involving cold wax medium and mixed media, and is represented by a number of fine art galleries in various locations throughout the United States and internationally.

 “Crowell's works are abstracted from nature: they are personal responses to the visual forms, colors and atmospheres that have surrounded her in a variety of locations.” — John Seed, The Huffington Post